Title

 Historically, the RFA has released two types of health care facility-specific reports; first, reports shared with the health care facility supplying the data and secondly, reports released to the general public.

-Because of the sensitivity of competitive information such as financial information and market share data, the DOC will release market share or financial reports, which identify providers, professionals or carriers, only as listed under the Report Approved for Release by the DOC.
+Because of the sensitivity of competitive information such as financial information and market share data, the DOC will release market share or financial reports, which identify providers, professionals, or carriers, only as listed under the Report Approved for Release by the DOC.

 1. Reports Approved for Release by the DOC

-• Summary Statistics, By Hospital
+• Summary Statistics, by hospital

-• Inpatient Hospital Discharge Data
+• Inpatient Hospitalization Data

-• Inpatient Hospital Discharge Data
+• Inpatient Hospitalization Data

-• Emergency Department Data
+• Emergency Department Visit Data

-• Ambulatory Surgery Data
+• Ambulatory Surgery Visit Data

-• Number And Percent Of Persons Treated Outside Their County Of Residence
+• Number And Percent Of Persons Treated Outside Their County Of Residence (Out migration)

-• Inpatient Hospital Discharge Data
+• Inpatient Hospitalization Data

-• Emergency Department Data
+• Emergency Department Visit Data

-• Ambulatory Surgery Data
+• Ambulatory Surgery Visit Data

 The RFA will continue to develop health care facility and professional specific reports which do not release financial or market share information.
-The DOC believes in the use of constituent-based subgroups to make recommendations for the types of reports necessary in the areas of health care policy, planning and outcomes.
-Before the release of any new, not previously DOC approved, health care facility and/or professional specific reports, the RFA and the DOC will follow the New Report Review Process to ensure the accuracy and validity of the reports.
+The DOC believes in the use of constituent-based subgroups to make recommendations for the types of reports necessary in the areas of health care policy, planning, and outcomes.
+Before the release of any new, not previously DOC-approved, health care facility, and/or professional specific reports, the RFA and the DOC will follow the New Report Review Process to ensure the accuracy and validity of the reports.
 After a report has gone through the New Report Review Process, subsequent releases of the report will be subject to the Previously Approved Report Review Process.

 2. The New Report Review Process

 New reports, not previously approved by the DOC, will be developed utilizing the most current data available and will be provided to the affected health care facilities and/or professionals for review before release.
-The affected health care facilities and/or professionals will have 30 days to review these reports and to notify the RFA of any errors in data that would affect the accuracy of the report.
+The affected health care facilities and/or professionals will have 30 days to review these reports and to notify the RFA of any errors in the data that would affect the accuracy of the report.

-a.
-Errors in Data Reporting: Upon review of the reports, if health care facilities and/or professionals identify errors in reporting which were not discovered through normal editing procedures and which would change significantly the analytic results, as determined by the DOC, health care facilities and/or professionals will have 3 months to resubmit a corrected data tape.
+1. Errors in Data Reporting: Upon review of the reports, if health care facilities and/or professionals identify errors in reporting which were not discovered through normal editing procedures and which would change significantly the analytic results, as determined by the DOC, health care facilities and/or professionals will have 3 months to resubmit a corrected data file.
 Health care facilities and/or professionals unable to correct their data may submit comments for inclusion in the report.
 In extraordinary cases, the health care facilities and/or professionals may request an extension from the DOC.
 The RFA will provide revised reports to health care facilities and/or professionals for an additional 14 days to review the revision of the report and submit comments for inclusion in the release.
 Health care facilities and/or professionals may request an extension from the DOC.

 3. Previously Approved Report Review Process